tomalec/articles/WebComponents/WC_F2F_meeting.md

 Maybe that's because I get emotionally attached to it due to the fact I aggregated a strawman proposal recently, implemented and supported it in Starcounter a few years ago.

-It was nice to hear a lot of support from SkateJS and Salesforce.
+It was nice to hear a lot of support from [SkateJS](http://skatejs.netlify.com/) and Salesforce.
 Unfortunately for Google and Apple implementers support for HTML + CSS - no-JS devs and environments with blocked or nonavailable JS was not enough value and motivation.
 Implementing `<shadowroot>` tag would require an additional specific step on end tag, what introduces lots of changes and is prone to security bugs, as it's tangled deep in the parser.

-I could be sad but have to admit they have a reason to reject.
+I could be sad but, I have to admit they have a reason to reject.
 That only gives more motivation, to explore and promote such solutions in user-land.
 Hopefully, at least some of the use cases are solvable by library/custom-element.
 Syntactic sugar, HTML & CSS devs support, server-side rendering with just a little bit of JS.
 For the cases without JS we would have to find some solution that provides a view without Shadow DOM at all.

 I think we should gather the community, use-cases and promote the benefits to improve the motivation for drastic changes in the implementations.